FRRouting/frr/doc/user/routemap.rst

    This is a BGP specific match command.
 Matches the specified `ipv4_addr`.

-.. clicmd:: match ipv6 next-hop IPV6_ADDR
+.. clicmd:: match ipv6 next-hop address IPV6_ADDR

    This is a BGP specific match command.
 Matches the specified `ipv6_addr`.